Anxiety disorder: Medications

 First-line choices for medications include SSRIs or SNRIs to treat generalized anxiety disorder, social anxiety disorder or panic disorder.
 For adults, there is no good evidence supporting which specific medication in the SSRI or SNRI class is best for treating anxiety, so cost often drives drug choice.
 Fluvoxamine is effective in treating a range of anxiety disorders in children and adolescents.
 Fluoxetine, sertraline, and paroxetine can also help with some forms of anxiety in children and adolescents.
 If the chosen medicine is effective, it is recommended that it be continued for at least a year to mitigate the risk of a relapse.

 Benzodiazepines are a second line option for the pharmacologic treatment of anxiety.
 Benzodiazepines are associated with moderate to high effect sizes with regard to symptom relief and they have an onset usually within 1 week.
 Clonazepam has a longer half life and may possibly be used as once per day dosing.
 Benzodiazepines may also be used with SNRIs or SSRIs to initially reduce anxiety symptoms, and they may potentially be continued long term.
 Benzodiazepines are not a first line pharmacologic treatment of anxiety disorders and they carry risks of physical dependence, psychological dependence, overdose death (especially when combined with opioids), misuse, cognitive impairment, falls and motor vehicle crashes.

 Buspirone and pregabalin are second-line treatments for people who do not respond to SSRIs or SNRIs.
 Pregabalin and gabapentin are effective in treating some anxiety disorders, but there is concern regarding their off-label use due to the lack of strong scientific evidence for their efficacy in multiple conditions and their proven side effects.

 Medications need to be used with care among older adults, who are more likely to have side effects because of coexisting physical disorders.
 Adherence problems are more likely among older people, who may have difficulty understanding, seeing, or remembering instructions.

 In general, medications are not seen as helpful for specific phobias, but benzodiazepines are sometimes used to help resolve acute episodes.
 In 2007, data were sparse for the efficacy of any drug.

 Lifestyle and diet

 Lifestyle changes include exercise, for which there is moderate evidence for some improvement, regularizing sleep patterns, reducing caffeine intake, and stopping smoking.
 Stopping smoking has benefits for anxiety as great as or greater than those of medications.
 A meta-analysis found 2000 mg/day or more of omega-3 polyunsaturated fatty acids, such as fish oil, tended to reduce anxiety in placebo-controlled and uncontrolled studies, particularly in people with more significant symptoms.

 Cannabis

-As of 2019, there is little evidence for the use of cannabis in treating anxiety disorders.
+In 2026, a large meta-analysis published in the Lancet showed no effect on anxiety using cannabis.
+Using cannabis to treat anxiety-related disorders can delay treatment with other, proven methods.